 Units Of The Criminal Division

 The Appeals Unit of the Criminal Division is responsible for the appellate litigation of criminal cases pending in both state and federal courts.
 Deputy Attorneys General of the Appeals Unit serve as the chief courtroom lawyers for the State before the Delaware Supreme Court.
 The Appeals Unit also select complex post-conviction matters before the Delaware Superior Court.
 The Appeals Unit Deputy Attorneys General provide legal research and guidance regarding such core issues as: the taking of State appeals, participation by the State as amicus curie (“friend of the court”) in litigation wherein state interests may be affected, legislative matters, and potential ramifications of court decisions.
 The Appeals Unit is relied upon to render immediate and regular research assistance and aid to trial attorneys in the Criminal Division.

 The Department of Justice created the Community Engagement Unit (“CEU”) to encourage collaboration with communities statewide to prevent and reduce crime and to build trust between the Attorney General’s Office and the communities we serve.
 The CEU works with residents to collect neighborhood specific data and information in order to tailor specific responses to ongoing crime and blight issues.
-CSU deputies will attend community meetings or meet with concerned residents individually.
+CEU deputies will attend community meetings, meet with concerned residents individually.

-In addition to working with the community, the CSU coordinates with law enforcement and municipalities to ensure effective enforcement measures are utilized to address neighborhood specific concerns.
+In addition to working with the community, the CEU coordinates with law enforcement and municipalities to ensure effective enforcement measures are utilized to address neighborhood specific concerns.

 The CEU’s projects include: